 For any content issues please Contact Us.

-Birth injuries due to medical mistakes can happen for several reasons.
+Birth injuries due to medical mistakes can happen for many reasons.
 A common issue, according to previous cerebral palsy lawsuits, includes physicians and medical staff failing to monitor and promptly respond to fetal distress.